MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli.md

 At the current stage of development, there are a few known limitations to WAM:
 _ WAM is available on Windows 10   and later, and on Windows Server 2019 and later.
 On Mac, Linux, and earlier versions of Windows, we automatically fall back to a browser.
 _ Microsoft Accounts (for example @outlook.com or @live.com) aren't supported for the time being.
-We're working with the Microsoft  Identity team to bring the support soon.
+We're working with the Microsoft Identity team to bring the support later.

 ## See also